 Students choose from 34 majors and 39 minors in Humanities, Natural Sciences, and Social Sciences.
 The Odyssey Program is one of Hendrix’s programs that makes it stand out.
 The program increases global awareness through study tours in Costa Rica rainforests, Peru, the American Southwest, and the Everglades.
 You can participate in mission trips as a volunteer or intern.

 Although the total yearly cost is about $54,020, the school gives an incredible amount of financial assistance.
-100% of students received financial students in the 2016-2017 academic school year.
+One-hundred percent of students received financial students in the 2016-2017 academic school year.
 Among those students, 89.7% students had their needs met.

 Ruth Kerr founded a Bible Missionary Institute in 1937 which eventually became Westmont College.
 Westmont College is a private, liberal arts institution that is committed to Christian faith.
 The school is in the paradise hills and sunny blue skies of Santa Barbara, California.